-So if you choose to consume alcohol, stick to one to two drinks per day, and avoid it completely within three hours of bedtime.
+So if you choose to consume alcohol, you’ll want to practice moderation (defined as up to one drink daily for women and up to two drinks per day for men), and avoid it completely within three hours of bedtime.

 This goes for fluids, too.
 If you have to get up in the middle of the night to pee, it's harder to fall back to sleep, and waking up in the middle of the night, even for a few minutes, can make you feel sleepier the next day.